-Based on the evidence provided by the Market Monitor, market based authorization for PJM market sellers in this proceeding should only permit offers in the PJM Capacity Market at or below the competitive capacity offer.
-The competitive capacity offer is one that is derived consistent with the mathematics of the PJM capacity performance design.
+Based on the evidence provided by the Market Monitor, market based rate authorization for the PJM market seller in this proceeding should only permit offers in the PJM capacity market at or below the competitive capacity offer, defined consistent with the mathematics of the PJM capacity performance design and the actual number of PAI.
 Currently, such offers are equal to the Avoidable Cost Rate adjusted for expected Capacity Performance penalties and bonuses.
-Market based rate authorization should permit only offers at or below cost-based offers in the PJM energy market, and should permit only offers including operating parameters that are at least as flexible as the defined unit specific parameter limits in the PJM energy market.
+Market based rate authorizations should permit only offers at or below the competitive offer in the energy market, which are cost-based offers in the PJM energy market with operating parameters that are at least as flexible as the defined unit specific parameter limits in the PJM energy market.